Jakarta City Hall

-Jakarta City Hall (Balai Kota DKI Jakarta) is the seat of the Jakarta City government.
-The complex contains the official office of the governor and the vice governor of Jakarta, and the main administrative office.
+Jakarta City Hall (Balai Kota DKI Jakarta) is the seat of government of the Special Capital Region of Jakarta.
+The complex contains the official office of the governor and the vice governor, as well as the main administrative office.
 Jakarta City Hall is located south of Merdeka Square.

 Building complex

 Jakarta Governor's office

 The building is the office of the governor of Jakarta.
 Built in the early 19th-century, it is the oldest building in the Jakarta City Hall complex.
 It was originally used as the office and residence of the Resident of West Java.
 The Jakarta Governor's office is a typical Indies Empire style structure, with symmetrical classical proportions and rows of Tuscan-order columns at its front elevation.

 Building G

 Constructed in 1972 as a model for ideal skyscrapers in Jakarta.

 History

 Dutch colonial period

-The first city hall of Jakarta was built on 4 March 1621 as the city of Batavia was developing.
+The first city hall of Jakarta was built on 4 March 1621, as the city of Batavia was developing.
 This city hall, which has been converted into the Jakarta History Museum, was the original administrative center of Batavia.

 On 1 April 1905, the Gemeente Batavia (Batavia City Council) was formed to allow greater autonomy in the management of the colonial capital.
 Initially, the council still operated from the old city hall in the Old Town.
 The growth of Batavia to the southern area of Weltevreden forced many government buildings to relocate their address to the south, including the city hall.
 In 1913, the council was relocated to Tanah Abang West (now Jalan Abdul Muis no. 35).
 In 1919, the council was relocated again to the current building in Koningsplein Zuid (now Jalan Medan Merdeka Selatan no. 8-9).
 At that time, building no. 8 was used for the office and residence of the Resident of West Java, while building no. 9 was the Gemeentehuis Batavia and the official residence of the Burgemeester.
 Building no. 9 was fully converted into a city hall when the official residence of the Burgemeester was moved to a new building near the Bisschopplein (now Taman Suropati), located in Jalan Suropati 7.

 On 1 October 1926, Gemeentehuis Batavia became the Stad Gemeentehuis Batavia.